 There’s a wide choice of restaurants in Inverness and these are some of our favourites in the city centre.

-Rocpool On The River – consistently excellent food, and situated next to the Young Street Bridge.
+Rocpool – consistently excellent food, and situated next to the River Ness, by the Young Street Bridge.

-The River House – fine contemporary Scottish cooking in an intimate setting.
+The River House – fine contemporary Scottish cooking (with the focus on fish/seafood) in an intimate setting.

 Rocpool Reserve – an upmarket restaurant at Rocpool Reserve hotel.

 The Castle Tavern – a cosy traditional pub with a great selection of single malts and real ales, and tasty, good value pub fare.